boto/boto3/docs/source/guide/sqs-example-long-polling.rst

 * For a newly created queue

-* For an existing queue
+* For an existing queuedd

 * Upon receipt of a message